cloudera/hue/NPM-README.md

 # SQL Scratchpad

 The shareable lightweight SQL Editor also called "SQL Scratchpad" comes as its own `<sql-scratchpad />` Web component.
-Read more on its [documentation](https://docs.gethue.com/developer/components/scratchpad/).
+Play with a live demo and read more in its [documentation](https://docs.gethue.com/developer/components/scratchpad/).

     <!DOCTYPE html>
     <html>